fredrikborgstein/javascript1/README.md

 ## Author

-- **Your Name**
+- **Fredrik Borgstein**
-- Student at Noroff University College, Front-End Development Course
+- Student at Noroff University College, Front-End Development

 ---

 ## License

 This project is for educational purposes only and is not licensed for commercial use.

----

-### Final Notes:

-- Remember to validate your HTML and CSS using [W3C Validators](https://validator.w3.org/).
-- Test the responsiveness of your design across different devices and browsers.

 ---